Inference

 Rate limits

-Direct Inference API request rate, balance, spend-cap, concurrency, and model availability limits.
+Direct Inference API request rate, balance, spend-cap, concurrency, and availability limits.

 Updated

-The direct Inference API at https://api.llmbase.ai/v1 does not use a fixed requests-per-second or requests-per-minute product quota in the API Worker.
-Requests are gated by prepaid balance, optional API-key spend caps, model limits, model backend availability, and an active-request concurrency guard.
+The direct Inference API at https://api.llmbase.ai/v1 does not use a fixed requests-per-second or requests-per-minute product quota.
+Requests are subject to prepaid balance, optional API-key spend caps, advertised model limits, availability, and the active-request limit below.

 Request rate